Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

-While it’s commonly reported that the majority of women cannot orgasm from penetration alone, the G-spot is notable for being one of the few pleasure points inside the vagina.
-“The G-spot (also known as the Grafenberg spot after the doctor who ‘discovered’ it), is an area inside the vagina, roughly 1-2 inches inside the vaginal canal on the roof of the vagina,” explains somatic sex educator, Kiana Reeves, chief education officer for Foria.
-The G-spot is especially notable because stimulation of it can sometimes lead to squirting during sex.
+While it’s commonly reported that the majority of people with vaginas cannot orgasm from penetration alone, the G-spot is notable for being one of the few pleasure points inside the vagina.1 “The G-spot (also known as the Grafenberg spot after the doctor who ‘discovered’ it), is an area inside the vagina, roughly 1 to 2 inches inside the vaginal canal on the roof of the vagina,” explains somatic sex educator, Kiana Reeves, chief education officer for Foria.2 The G-spot is especially notable because stimulation of it can sometimes lead to squirting during sex.
 But how to find the G-spot?
 That’s a bit complicated.
 To explain, we need to quickly dive into the controversy around the G spot.

 “The challenge with research on the G-spot is that no two vaginas are wired the same, so the location varies slightly from person to person, along with the nerve composition.”
 Reeves explains.
 This means that “for some, G-spot stimulation feels amazing, for others it might feel a bit numb (either because of small amounts of scar tissue from poorly lubricated sex or other experiences that taught the body to ‘armor’ this area from having too much sensation,” she adds.